 - The pH balanced formula, works to cleanse and soften the skin and free of oily residue

-Due to your lifestyle as well as other factors such as the colour or application technique, the length of time that a spray tan lasts varies between person to person, but it should last around 5-10 days on average.
+Due to your lifestyle as well as other factors such as the colour or application technique, the length of time that a spray tan lasts varies from person to person, but it should last around 5-10 days on average.
 Maintaining your tan gives you the best possible odds of it lasting longer, and there are products to use and ways you can achieve this.